shengzhe/ChatKeywords/README.md

 # ChatKeywords
-WOW addon: filter chat messages by specific keywords
+WOW addon: filter chat messages by specified keywords

+# How to Use
+/ckw set lfg